 In this article

-Follow this article to troubleshoot issues with DNSFilter Network Sites not activating or not receiving traffic (showing offline).
+Follow this article to troubleshoot issues with DNSFilter Network Sites not activating or not receiving traffic (showing offline) when configured for DNS Forwarding.

 Background

-If a Site is not activating or stops receiving DNS traffic, the circle next to the Site name in the dashboard will be grey (not activated) or red (hasn't received traffic for at least 15 minutes).
+If a Site is not activating or stops receiving DNS traffic, the Status in the dashboard will be Unprotected (not activated) or Offline (hasn't received traffic for at least 15 minutes).

-In the image below, the Sites Guest WiFi and Relay HQ are offline, and the Site Network Deployment is not activated.
+In the image below, the Site Sweet William Coffee is offline, and the Site Sunflower House is not activated.

 Determine if proxying is taking place